bkuhn/talks/ELC-2014/compliance.markdown

 + I'd told him that as it stood, it was easier to just work based on BusyBox.

-+ After so much had change, it made sense to simply engage directly on behalf of Linux developers.
++ After so much had changed, it made sense to simply engage directly on behalf of Linux developers.

 + GPL Compliance Project for Linux Developers gives structure to Linux